-A humanising and immensely watchable portrayal of the English Royal Family in public and in person: The Crown on Netflix arrives this Friday
+A humanising and immensely watchable portrayal of the English Royal Family in public and in person: The Crown has arrived on Netflix

 The Crown may be the most expensive series ever made in TV history.
 Netflix is rumoured to have spent a cool £100 million on the historical drama, which chronicles the lives of the Royal Family from 1947 until the present day.
-Blockbuster television programmes have been getting increasingly filmic (just have a look at the visually spectacular Sky Atlantic series The Young Pope) but even so one has to wonder how the American streaming service spent up to £100 million on this.
+Blockbuster television programmes have been getting increasingly filmic (just have a look at the visually spectacular Sky Atlantic series The Young Pope) but even so, one has to wonder how the American streaming service spent such a vast fortune on this.
 Did the producers buy the actual crown jewels?

-In the ten, one-hour episodes of the first series (released to Netflix on Friday) Claire Foy (last seen as the rather less happy Anne Boleyn in the BBC’s Wolf Hall) offers a complex portrayal of Princess Elizabeth as she changes from a (relatively) care-free, wide-eyed, playful young girl who is besotted with her new husband and indulged by a loving father, into a steely, determined and deeply serious young Queen.
+In the ten, one-hour episodes of the first series Claire Foy (last seen as the rather less happy Anne Boleyn in the BBC’s Wolf Hall) offers a complex portrayal of Princess Elizabeth as she changes from a (relatively) care-free, wide-eyed, playful young girl who is besotted with her new husband and indulged by a loving father, into a steely, determined and deeply serious young Queen.

 From this grim opening, the tragic details on how our modern monarchy came to be on the throne are unfurled.
-King George VI's brother Edward VIII's abdication and tense relationship with the family is exposed, offering us a picture of a family under unimaginable pressure, certainly, but otherwise recognisably dysfunctional.
+King George VI's brother Edward VIII's abdication and tense relationship with the family is exposed, offering us a picture of a family under unimaginable pressure and recognisably dysfunctional.
 Distance maybe what makes for a beloved and successful monarchy, but relatability is what is required in a good TV show.

 Matt Smith, he of Dr Who fame, proves that he really can act here, by playing the naughty, sometimes spiky and difficult Prince Philip.
-Although kindly, Philip feels his masculinity is sold off by marrying the Queen and he struggles to maintain something of his freedom, autonomy and rights as head of the family.
-The increasingly tense relationship between Philip and Elizabeth is compelling watching as the Queen battles between being giving her husband what will make him happy and upholding the expectations of the monarch.
+Crucially, Philip feels his masculinity is sold off by marrying the Queen and he struggles to maintain something of his freedom, autonomy and rights as head of the family.
+The increasingly tense relationship between Philip and Elizabeth is compelling watching as the Queen battles between giving her husband what will make him happy and upholding expectations as a monarch.

 Vanessa Kirby's Princess Margaret is competitive, jealous and Hollywood glamorous.
 Her love affair with a divorced man, Captain Peter Townsend, leaves the Queen once again torn between pleasing her sister and doing what is expected as head of the Church of England.
 Alongside John Lithgow's frail and impossible Winston Churchill, Kirby is the star of the show.